wp-plugins/gab-captcha-2/readme.txt

 2. Gab Captcha 2 before the comment text area

 == Changelog ==

+= 1.0.19 =
+* Added an option for legacy themes compatibility.
+Legacy themes often do not use the comment_form() function that brings several actions and filters.
+Check this option if the captcha doesn't appear since update 1.0.15.
+The only action used will be "comment_form" and JavaScript will be used compulsory.

+= 1.0.18 =
+* Better handling of captcha insertion, should be compatible with more themes
+* JavaScript is now optional (but recommended) to use the captcha, that is configurable in the options.
+Default setting: use JavaScript.
+* On failure to provide a valid solution, the page is scrolled to the fieldset of the captcha
+* On failure to provide a valid solution, the captcha field is autofocused
+* On failure to provide a valid solution, the commment data is now sanitized using wp_kses_data()
+* Simplified a little JavaScript code
+* Corrected translations

 = 1.0.17 =
 * Logged in users can post comments again now (oops)